I seem to be finding energy that I must have been storing up over the last four years! Another long week in Panto land.

 painted the Eye Of Horus, carved fruit and veg, put up canopies, cut holes in things, knitted, mounted Gods and the sun, held my tongue on several occasions and on others let it go.

-I suspect that the camel that was around for filming on Monday would have been a better choice for the new assistant technician than the 18 year old that got the job.
+On Monday there had been a camel in town filming for the opening sequence.
+Also that day the new assistant technician had started, at 18 it is her first job.
 She has worked out her hourly rate and isn’t that impressed.
-For what she manages to achieve (which apparently is exhausting) she is being paid loads, especially after I worked out what my hourly rate is currently (I get a fee for the job).
+She is being paid loads, especially after I worked out what my hourly rate is currently (I get a fee for the job).
 I’m already below minimum wage and there is still another two weeks to go!

 Will, the producer, has helped out quite a bit this week, bringing another brain onto stage and helping things progress.
 There is still a lot to do.
 But this coming week Chris the carpenter returns, so jobs will hopefully fly off the list.
 Come next Wednesday the technical rehearsals start.
 This is when the actors, lights, band, costumes, props and set all get put into the mix and made to work together.
 The advantage of the actors rehearsing on stage is that I already have a long list of things that need doing, just a shame that they tend to be in the way!

 Yesterday there was a stagger through of the show, with breaks for the scene changes.
 Pages of notes were written, I just need to start crossing them off now.

 One thing that has been crossed off is the floor.
 Last night I started to mark out for the artwork at 7pm.
 Touching up the days scuffs, I had all the painting done by midnight.
 A quick break for something to eat and then the first of two coats of glaze to protect it.
 Whilst waiting for that to dry I got a few moor things crossed off my list, the top coat of glaze was applied by 2am.
 It can now cure for a day before anyone walks on it.